Francis of Paola: France

 When King Louis XI of France was terminally ill, he sent an embassy to Calabria to beg Francis to visit him.
 Francis refused, until the pope finally ordered him to go.
 Embarking at Ostia, he landed in France.
-Attributed to his intercession as he passed through Provence was the cure of many people sick from the plague afflicting the region at this time.
+Many people sick from the plague then afflicting Provence are said to have been cured by his intercession as he passed through that region.
 Francis travelled to the king's residence, the Château de Plessis-lez-Tours (now within the village of La Riche), and was with him as he died.
-He became a tutor of the heir, Charles VIII, who retained him at court and frequently consulted him.

-Charles VIII built a monastery for the Minims near the chateau at Plessis and another at Rome on the Pincian Hill.
-Francis influenced many in the French church, particularly Jan Standonck, who founded the Collège de Montaigu along what he thought were Minimist lines.
+He became a tutor to Louis's heir, Charles VIII, who kept him at court, frequently asked him for advice and built a monastery for the Minims near the chateau at Plessis and another on the Pincian Hill in Rome.
+Francis influenced many figures in the French church, particularly Jan Standonck, who founded the Collège de Montaigu along what he thought were Minimist lines.
+Charles VIII's high esteem for Francis was shared by Louis XII when he ascended to the throne in 1498.
+Francis was now eager to return to Italy but - like Charles - Louis was loath to lose him as an advisor and insisted he stayed in France.

-The regard in which Charles VIII held Francis was shared by Louis XII when he ascended to the throne in 1498.
-The kings of France all insisted he remain in their country.
-Francis was, however, now eager to return to Italy.
-King Louis XII was loath to lose his counsels and direction.
-Francis never left France, spending his last three months in complete solitude, preparing for death.
+Francis never did leave France, spending his last three months in complete solitude preparing for his death.
 On Holy Thursday of 1507 he gathered his community around him and exhorted them especially to have mutual charity amongst themselves.
 He urged them not to relax the rigour of their life, in particular perpetual abstinence from meat and other animal products.
 The next day, Good Friday, he again assembled them all, gave them his last instructions and appointed a Vicar General.
 He died at Plessis on 2 April 1507 at the age of ninety-one.